 There are many benefits to flying by private jet.
 First, flying by private jet charter is way more convenient than flying commercially.
 There is also always more room on a private jet charter, which means infinite leg space.
 In addition, the chairs are higher quality, which provides even more comfort for passengers.

-Finding private jet flights can be a complicated affair.
+But finding private jet flights can be a complicated affair.
 For those not in the know, you may not understand just how many types of aircraft and options exist.
-If this exciting dream is about to become a reality for you it is important to know that there are over 80 types of jet options spread across eight categories.
-Research is certainly in order.

 One excellent idea when beginning your search for private jet flights is to get recommendations from a friend who is a regular charter customer, preferably an owner.
 Those in the industry can also certainly lead you down the right path or, at the very least, help you gather the facts and differences to make an informed decision.

 Before you take the leap into the exciting world of private jet flights we would like to offer up a few tips.
 Here are some important things to consider before embarking on your big private jet experience.

 Not all private jets are the same and weight does matter.
 Which jet charter is right for you depends on a variety of factors, not the least of which is how many passengers will be on board.
 More passengers also equals more luggage, which also equals more weight.
 Depending upon the purpose of the trip, additional weight might also come in the form of golf clubs, skis, or other sporting equipment.